 - Pour the wet ingredients in with the dry.

-Incase you didn’t know Most baking powders are double acting.
-So its first reaction occurs when it is mixed with any liquid.
+Incase you didn’t know, most baking powders are double acting.
+The first reaction occurs when it is mixed with a liquid.
 The second reaction occurs when the batter is heated.

-For the waffles we want the first reaction to complete.
-Hence, why we are allowing the batter to rest.
-Therefore the second reaction will occur during the cooking process.
-And the final result will be beautiful, soft-centered waffles.
+For the waffles we want the first baking powder reaction to complete.
+Which is why we are allowing the batter to rest.
+The second reaction will occur during the cooking process and the final result will be beautiful, soft-centered waffles.

 - cinnamon and sugar for a churro-style waffle